-It takes a lot of people to create a good community theater.
-A great many tasks at Lemon Bay Playhouse are performed by volunteers.
-The most visible volunteers are the actors on the stage.
-Many actors enjoy their first stage experience at LBP.
-(Audition dates and times are listed on the audition schedule page).
-There is another entire ‘cast’ working backstage before and during every production, collectively known as “the crew.”
-There are also volunteers that help manage other areas of theater activity, such as the box office and House managers.
+It takes a lot of people to support a good community theatre.
+Nearly every task at LBP is performed by a volunteer.
+The most visible volunteers are the actors on stage, but there is an entire cast working backstage before and during every production.
+These volunteers help manage activities in areas such as the box office, house managing, and special events.

 ACTING: Ever been in a school production or something put on by your church or civic organization?
 Ever thought that you would like to try your hand on stage?
 Here’s an opportunity.
 All of our auditions are open to anyone who wants to try.
 The audition dates are published on our website under actors.

 SET DÉCOR & PAINTING: All sets need basic painting (easy) and those with artistic ability can paint the details (harder).
-We love our sets to look real, so interior or exterior ‘rooms’ would include furniture, accessories, wall décor, etc. etc. Sort of like interior design only with an eye toward the audience and the demands of the play.
-Because our storage space is so limited, this job can call for some good “people skills” as we frequently need to beg, borrow or steal (just sometimes!) items.
+We love our sets to look real, so interior or exterior ‘rooms’ would include furniture, accessories, wall décor, etc. Sort of like interior design only with an eye toward the audience and the demands of the play.
+Because our storage space is so limited, this job can call for some good “people skills” as we frequently need to beg or borrow items.

 PROPS: Props are the items used onstage during a play.
 Some have to be made so some creativity helps, but sometimes a props person can get on the telephone and find a source to loan an unusual item or go shopping at thrift stores to find just the right thing.
 LBP has a prop room where many items are warehoused and can be dusted off or refurbished.

-BACKSTAGE CREW: Works with the SM during a play to clear a set, put out or pick up props, move furniture, help dress the actors, and generally assist in the smooth running of the production.
-The work takes place at the later rehearsals and for the performances.
+BACKSTAGE CREW: Works with the stage manager during a play to clear a set, put out or pick up props, move furniture, help dress the actors, and generally assist in the smooth running of the production.
+The work takes place at the later rehearsals (tech week) and for the performances.
 Depending on the number of hands available, it may only require 1 or 2 performances per week.

-BOX OFFICE: Volunteers work in our box office during regular daily box office hours (weekdays 10-2 p.m.) and during performances (evenings 6-7:30 pm and Sundays 12:30-2 pm).
-They sell tickets and give out information, dealing with customers over the phone and in person.
-Volunteers also handle the annual subscription drive and group sales.
+BOX OFFICE: Volunteers work in our box office during regular daily box office hours (weekdays 10-2 p.m.) and during performances (evenings 7-7:30 pm and Sundays 1:30-2 pm).
+They sell tickets and give out information, handling customers over the phone and in person.
 Training is provided and the time commitment can be as much or as little as you can manage.